c-conone/om621_assignments/README.md

 - Explore time-series patterns in invoice data to inform cost estimation and forecasting.
 - Document analytical decisions and build reproducible workflows for stakeholder use.
 - Translate technical findings into strategic insights for finance, procurement, and leadership teams.
+- Apply end‑to‑end analytics workflows by integrating Python preprocessing with Power BI visualization and reporting
+- Develop interactive dashboards that transform raw aviation data into structured insights for decision‑making

 ## Technologies and Tools Utilized